-SECTION 9.
-PROCEDURE FOR APPROVAL OF A FONSI
+SECTION 9 PROCEDURE FOR APPROVAL OF A FONSI

-- 9.1 Notice.
-If the Business Council determines that it is prepared to approve a FONSI, it shall prepare a notice which includes each of the following items and forward that notice to the Clearinghouse of the State Office of Planning and Research, the Board of Supervisors and the County Clerk of the county in which the Project will be located. - 9.2 Contents of Notice.
-This notice required under Section 9.1 shall contain, at a minimum: - 9.2.1 Identification of the Project and a brief description of it. - 9.2.2 The date on which the Business Council approved the Project.
+- 9.1 If the Tribal Council determines that it is prepared to approve a FONSI, it shall prepare a notice which includes each of the following items and forward that notice to the Clearinghouse of the State Office of Planning and Research, the Board of Supervisors and the County Clerk of the county in which the Project will be located - 9.2 This notice shall contain: - 9.2.1 Identification of the Project and a brief description of it. - 9.2.2 The date on which the Tribal Council approved the Project. - 9.2.3 A determination by the Tribal Council that the Project will not have a significant effect on the off-reservation environment. - 9.2.4 A statement that a FONSI has been prepared pursuant to this ordinance.

-- 9.2.3 A determination by the Business Council that the Project will not have a significant effect on the off-reservation environment. - 9.2.4 A statement that a FONSI has been prepared pursuant to this ordinance. - 9.2.5 The address where a copy of the FONSI may be examined.
+9.2.5 The address where a copy of the FONSI may be examined.

-SECTION 10.
-DECISION TO PREPARE AN ENVIRONMENTAL REPORT
+SECTION 10 DECISION TO PREPARE AN ENVIRONMENTAL REPORT (ER)

-10.1 An Environmental Report shall be prepared when the Business Council finds that there is substantial evidence that the proposed Project will have a substantial impact on the off-reservation environment.
+10.1 Decision to Prepare an ER An ER shall be prepared when the Tribal Council finds that there is substantial evidence that the proposed Project will have a substantial impact on the off-reservation environment.

-SECTION 11.
-DETERMINING THE SCOPE OF THE ENVIRONMENTAL REPORT
+SECTION 11 DETERMINING THE SCOPE OF THE ER

-- 11.1 Consultation with State and Local Agencies.
-Before determining when to commence an Environmental Report, the Business Council shall arrange for consultation with state and local agencies, including the Board of Supervisors of the county in which the Project will be located, that have an interest in the specific environmental concerns raised by the Project and seek to have input on the nature and scope of the Environmental Report.
-Nothing herein shall require the Business Council to provide these agencies with more than 30 days to submit the Environmental Report concerns. - 11.2 Consultation with Other Persons or Organizations.
-Prior to completing the Environmental Report, the Business Council may arrange for consultation with any person or organization believed to be concerned with the off-reservation environmental impact of the proposed Project.
-Any person may submit information or comments to the Business Council to assist it in preparing and evaluating the Environmental Report.
+- 11.1 Before determining when to commence an Environmental Report, the Tribal Council shall arrange for consultation with state and local agencies, including the Board of Supervisors of the county in which the Project will be located, that have an interest in the specific environmental concerns raised by the Project and seek to have input on the nature and scope of the ER.
+Nothing herein shall require the Tribal Council to provide these agencies with more than 30 days to submit the Environmental Report concerns. - 11.2 Prior to completing the Environmental Report, the Tribal Council may arrange for consultation with any person or organization believed to be concerned with the off-reservation environmental impact of the proposed Project.
+Any person may submit information or comments to the Tribal Council to assist it in preparing and evaluating the Environmental Report.